kersonpank/docs/docs/Developer Guides/Self hosted/Storage/s3-bucket.md

 3. Scroll to Cross-origin resource sharing (CORS) and click on `Edit` and add the respective changes shown below.

-Add your Chatwoot URL to the `AllowedOrigin` as shown below.

 ```
 [
   {